microsoft/vscode-python/.github/test_plan.md

 ### [Data Science](https://code.visualstudio.com/docs/python/jupyter-support)
 #### P0 Test Scenarios
-- [ ] Start and connect to local server
+- [ ] Start and connect to local Jupyter server
-    1. Open the file src/test/datascience/manualTestFiles/manualTestFile.py
+    1. Open the file src/test/datascience/manualTestFiles/manualTestFile.py in VSCode
     1. At the top of the file it will list the things that you need installed in your Python environment
     1. On the first cell click `Run Cell And All Below`
     1. Interactive Window should open, show connection information, and execute cells
-    1. The first thing in the window should have a line like this: `Jupyter Server URI: http://localhost:8888/?token=bf9eae43641cd75015df9104f814b8763ef0e23ffc73720d`
+    1. The first thing in the window should have a line like this: `Jupyter Server URI: http://localhost:[port number]/?token=[token value]`
 - [ ] Verify basic outputs
-    1. When the manualTestFile.py is run you should see a number of basic cells run
+    1. Run all the cells in manualTestFile.py
     1. Check to make sure that no outputs have errors
     1. Verify that graphs and progress bars are shown
 - [ ] Verify export / import